leoapagano/dotcom/README.md

 # leoapagano.com

-A clean, minimalistic website with a blog, a portfolio, and a contact form that nobody uses and yet I still maintain.
+A clean, minimalistic website with a portfolio which supports project tags, a blog which supports topic tags, and a contact form.
+On clients with JavaScript enabled, the website displays a random background image.

-The site is based on a modified version of [Erudite](https://github.com/jktrn/astro-erudite) v1.5.0 by [Enscribe](https://enscribe.dev).
+The site is based on a fork of [Erudite](https://github.com/jktrn/astro-erudite) v1.5.0 by [Enscribe](https://enscribe.dev).

 This site is best viewed with Microsoft Internet Explorer 6.